DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/preview-lables-changeable.md

 said session upon import will experience a segmentation fault when setting text to a label and the program will crash.
 This seems to be a quirk with KernelShark when plugins aren't properly loaded when importing a session or when plugins are built outside the `src/plugins` directory.
+- One could argue this goes against the safe access goal, but as outlined above, the problem lies with the "unstable" way KernelShark loads plugins upon session import - every other way of access is problem-free.